 As one of the most renowned manufacturing brands in world, John Deere nails their website design.
 They deliver an excellent user experience, giving you plenty of menu options on their homepage while using engaging visuals.

-They appeal to all of their readers and use great content marketing tactics to add even more value for visitors.
+They appeal to all of their readers, applying great content marketing tactics to add even more value for visitors.
 Their publications, which include The John Deere Journal, are located in the footer.
-They showcase real stories, adding a human element that resonates well with audiences.
+They showcase real stories too, adding a human element that resonates well with audiences.

 A Superior Manufacturing Website Is the Catalyst for Effective Marketing